labdhi02/Summer_Internship-_2024-22IT139-/README.md

 - Created 2 banners for the home page using Canva and designed the logo for Fashnaire.

 - Started designing the Home page and About Us page.

+  #### 1️⃣ Week 2

+**Outline of Week-2:**

+- Understood the concept of Elementor and contact form plugins.

+- Contact Form 7 allows for the creation and customization of contact forms, enhancing user interaction on websites.
+Elementor is a powerful page builder that offers a drag-and-drop interface, making it easy to design visually appealing and responsive designs.

+- Understood the concept of menus and how to design header and footer and then Designed the header section and footer section

+- Adding the whatsapp plugin

+- Added another two sections on navbar.

+  #### 1️⃣ Week 3

+**Outline of Week-3:**

+- Explored about woocommerce.

+- Understood the concept of how to add products.
+Added  categories for the products based on the client’s requirement.

+- Added the size and color customization for the products.

+- Added privacy policy , return policy , shipping policy.